October 29, 2014

 October 28, 2014

 Ecological Change on California's Channel Islands from the Pleistocene to the Anthropocene

 By Torben Rick, Scott Sillett, Cameron Ghalambor, Courtney Hofman, Katherine Ralls, Scott Anderson, Christina Boser, Todd Braje, Daniel Cayan, Terry Chesser, Paul Collins, Jon Erlandson, Kate Faulkner, Robert Fleischer, Chris Funk, Russell Galipeau, Ann Huston, Julie King, Lyndal Laughrin, Jesus Maldonado, Kathryn McEachern, Dan Muhs (GECSC), Seth Newsome, Leslie Reeder-Myers, Christopher Still and Scott Morrison.
 Published in BioScience.

 This report integrates data from multiple disciplines to illuminate the past, present, and future of biodiversity on California's Channel Islands, an archipelago that has undergone a wide range of land-use and ecological changes.
 The analysis presented spans approximately 20,000 years, from before human occupation and through Native American hunter-gatherers, commercial ranchers and fishers, the US military, and other land managers.
 It demonstrates that long-term, interdisciplinary research provides insight into conservation decisions, preserves rare and endemic taxa, and reduces the impacts of climate change on natural and cultural resources.

 Glacial and Quaternary geology of the northern Yellowstone area, Montana and Wyoming

-By Cal Ruleman (GECSC), Mort Larsen, and Michael Stickney.
+By Ken Pierce (GECSC), Joseph Licciardi, Teresa Krause, and Cathy Whitlock.
 Published in Geological Society of America Field Guide 37—Exploring the Northern Rocky Mountains.